 Being a coastal place, Malaga has its fair share of beaches.
-So for one of the top free things to do in Malaga, all you have to do is point yourself in the direction of the sea and then find a good beach to simply chill out on all day.
+So for one of the top free things to do in Malaga, all you have to do is pack your beach essentials and point yourself in the direction of the sea!
 In fact, Malaga has many kilometres of sandy shoreline for this very purpose.

 Most of the beaches are located along the Promenade del Pablo Ruiz Picasso – a busy, lively spot filled with bars and restaurants; the best spots here are Malagueta and, right next door, La Caleta (featuring good facilities).
 El Palo is a also good spot: family-friendly and with all sorts of amenities at your disposal.
 There’s also the Blue Flag approved Las Acacias.